Tuesday, April 23, 2024

 GERMANY

 Berlin is a beautiful city.
-In area, and in population (6 million) it is now the biggest city of Europe.
+In area, and in population (3.8 million) it is now one of the biggest cities of Europe.
 A quarter of the city is parks and huge lakes.
 Even the now shut Tempelhof airport has been decreed to remain as a park with all its former runways now being used by skateboarders and drone flying pilots.
 Berlin has huge roads of 6 and 8 lanes and has been turned into a very representative city.
-It is clean and well maintained in total contrast to Paris which has become a dirty, graffitti covered city with little security.
+It is clean and well maintained in total contrast to Paris which has become a dirty, graffiti covered city with little security.
 The Germans have made huge investments in erasing all traces of the former communist East Berlin.
 It has more bridges than Venice and probably any other city in the world.
-It has a huge number of museums, theatres and 3 Opera houses.
+It has a huge number of museums, theaters and 3 Opera houses.
 The artistic scene is very lively.
 As there is very little heavy industry in Berlin, the air is fairly clean.

 My first days were taken up with meetings with various people of the foundation that invited me.

-On Wednesday evening, one of the directors had organized tickets for us to see the Moozart opera, The Magic Flute in the newly renovated Staatsoper unter den Linden.
+On Wednesday evening, one of the directors had organized tickets for us to see the Mozart opera, The Magic Flute in the newly renovated Staatsoper Unter den Linden.
 It is a 3 hour show and a very complicated plot which I could not follow.
 Opera is not my favorite entertainment so I must confess to having slept through parts of this classic piece.

-I decided to give my small Iranian made carpet that I bought in Bishkek as thankyou to the family who hosted me during my stay in Berlin.
+I decided to give my small Iranian made carpet that I bought in Bishkek as thank you to the family who hosted me during my stay in Berlin.
 They much appreciated the gift.
-One day, I may find the elusive silk carpet made in Kygyzstan.
+One day, I may find the elusive silk carpet made in Kyrgyzstan.
 I had hoped to see or contact some of my cousins who live in Berlin, but frankly, I was coming down with a bad cold and did not feel very sociable.

 Sunday